The Japan Rail Pass (also known as the JR Pass) is the #1 most popular travel option for foreign visitors to Japan.

 The 3 ways to buy your Japan Rail Pass

 The most common way of buying a Japan Rail Pass is through an authorised website.
-Some of these are dedicated to the Japan Rail Pass, others (such as Klook) offer a broad range of tickets and experiences.
+Some of these are dedicated to the Japan Rail Pass, others offer a broad range of tickets and experiences.
 You will receive a voucher that needs to be exchanged for an actual pass once you are inside Japan and within three months of purchase.

 JR started selling passes online in 2020, but their prices are around 13% more expensive.
 You may just prefer the peace of mind of booking through the official Japan Rail Pass Reservation website, and the site does enable you to make seat reservations online.

 You can also collect your pass using just your passport and not a voucher that needs to be exchanged.

 It’s worth noting that Japanese expats living abroad cannot buy passes through the JR Reservation website (even though they are eligible for the Japan Rail Pass).

 Accredited travel agents outside of Japan are authorised to sell the Japan Rail Pass.

 What you’re actually buying is a voucher which will be sent to you.
 After receiving the voucher, and once you are inside Japan you have three months to exchange it for your actual Japan Rail Pass.
 It's advisable to place an order well in advance as you may experience delays in delivery.

 3. Major stations inside Japan

 The Japan Rail Pass can be purchased at a range of major train stations and airports including Narita, Haneda and Kansai airports.